zfl9/chinadns-ng/README.md

- -m, --chnlist-file <paths>           path(s) of chnlist, '-' indicate stdin -g, --gfwlist-file <paths>           path(s) of gfwlist, '-' indicate stdin -M, --chnlist-first                  match chnlist first, default gfwlist first -d, --default-tag <tag>              domain default tag: chn,gfw,none(default) -a, --add-tagchn-ip [set4,set6]      add the ip of name-tag:chn to ipset/nft
+ -m, --chnlist-file <paths>           path(s) of chnlist, '-' indicate stdin -g, --gfwlist-file <paths>           path(s) of gfwlist, '-' indicate stdin -M, --chnlist-first                  match chnlist first, default gfwlist first -d, --default-tag <tag>              chn or gfw or <user-tag> or none(default) -a, --add-tagchn-ip [set4,set6]      add the ip of name-tag:chn to ipset/nftset
-                                      use '--ipset-name4/6' setname if no value -A, --add-taggfw-ip <set4,set6>      add the ip of name-tag:gfw to ipset/nft -4, --ipset-name4 <set4>             ip test for tag:none, default: chnroute
+                                      use '--ipset-name4/6' setname if no value -A, --add-taggfw-ip <set4,set6>      add the ip of name-tag:gfw to ipset/nftset -4, --ipset-name4 <set4>             ip test for tag:none, default: chnroute
  -6, --ipset-name6 <set6>             ip test for tag:none, default: chnroute6
-                                      if setname contains @, then use nft-set
+                                      if setname contains @, then use nftset
                                       format: family_name@table_name@set_name
- -N, --no-ipv6 [rules]                filter AAAA query, rules can be a seq of:
+ --group <name>                       define rule group: {dnl, upstream, ipset}
+ --group-dnl <paths>                  domain name list for the current group --group-upstream <upstreams>         upstream dns server for the current group --group-ipset <set4,set6>            add the ip of the current group to ipset -N, --no-ipv6 [rules]                rule: tag:<name>, ip:china, ip:non_china
-                                      rule a: filter AAAA for all domain rule m: filter AAAA for tag:chn domain rule g: filter AAAA for tag:gfw domain rule n: filter AAAA for tag:none domain rule c: filter AAAA for china upstream rule t: filter AAAA for trust upstream rule C: filter non-chnip reply from china rule T: filter non-chnip reply from trust if no rules is given, it defaults to 'a' --cache <size>                       enable dns caching, size 0 means disabled --cache-stale <N>                    allow use the cached data with a TTL >= -N --cache-refresh <N>                  pre-refresh the cached data if the TTL <= N --cache-ignore <domain>              ignore the dns cache for this domain(suffix) --verdict-cache <size>               enable verdict caching for tag:none domains --hosts [path]                       load hosts file, default path is /etc/hosts
+                                      if no rules, then filter all AAAA queries --filter-qtype <qtypes>              filter queries with the given qtype (u16) --cache <size>                       enable dns caching, size 0 means disabled --cache-stale <N>                    use stale cache: expired time <= N(second) --cache-refresh <N>                  pre-refresh the cached data if TTL <= N(%) --cache-nodata-ttl <ttl>             TTL of the NODATA response, default is 60 --cache-ignore <domain>              ignore the dns cache for this domain(suffix) --verdict-cache <size>               enable verdict caching for tag:none domains --hosts [path]                       load hosts file, default path is /etc/hosts